ARCHIT3024/Web-Dev/README.md

-This is a Web Development repository containg codes for different application websites.
+This is my first web dev project made during a hackathon.